Introduction

 Krieger, 1985Letter to editor

-Etomidate for anesthesia induction or to activate seizure focus25 patients had epilptiform activity associated with etomidate administration
+Etomidate for induction or to activate a seizure focus25 patients had epileptiform activity associated with etomidate; 6/30 had generalized epileptiform activity on EEG.

-Etomidate infusion for sedation in ICUGeneralized and focal seizures after variable periods of etomidate
+Etomidate infusion for sedation in the ICUGeneralized and focal seizures after variable periods of etomidate; EEGs were not evaluated at the time of suspected activity.
+Infusions ran 6–28 hours at seizure onset.

 Conclusions

-Etomidate is a commonly used induction agent for RSI in emergency settings.
-Etomidate has been shown to elicit myoclonus in a significant number of patients.
-However, whether myoclonus is associated with EEG confirmed epileptiform activities remains uncertain.
-To make matters worse, depending on the origin and type of seizure, it may be challenging for EEG to differentiate between non-seizure and seizure activity during myoclonic events.
+• Etomidate is a commonly used induction agent for RSI in emergency settings.
+It elicits myoclonus in a significant number of patients; however, whether that myoclonus reflects EEG-confirmed epileptiform activity remains uncertain.
+Depending on the origin and type of seizure, EEG may also struggle to differentiate non-seizure from seizure activity during myoclonic events.

-Due to the low level of evidence, the patients with a history of seizures should have the risk versus benefit assessment to determine the best induction agent.
+• Because of the low level of evidence specific to seizure risk, patients with a history of seizures should have an individualized risk-versus-benefit assessment to determine the best induction agent.

 References